nayasinghania/sjsu-notes/Spring 2025/LING 21/Language.md

 ## Overgenerality
 >[!definition]
 >Words are over general if the information they provide us too broad and unspecific in a given context

+>[!example]
+>- Where is Denmark located?
+Somewhere in the Northern Hemisphere
+>- Who won the race?
+The fastest runner

+Words can be overgeneral and vague
+- Where are you going?
+Out.
+When will you be back?
+Later
 ## Ambiguity
 >[!definition]
 > A word expression is ambiguous if it has two or more distinct meanings and the context does not make clear which meaning is intended
 - Some expressions are ambiguous because it is not clear to what a single word or phrase in the expression refers
+>[!example]
+>- I saw many stars (stars in the sky? celebrities?)
+>- One morning he shot an elephant in pajamas (syntactical ambiguity)
+>- I saw a five dollar bill walking down the street
 ### Semantic Ambiguities
 >[!definition]
 > Ambiguities that result from uncertainty about the meaning of an individual word or phrase
 ### Syntactical Ambiguities
 >[!definition]
 > Ambiguities that result from faulty grammar or word order
+- Ambiguity due to sentence structure and/or word order
 ### Disputes
 #### Verbal Dispute
 >[!definition]